 The pygmy date palms and queen palms do need protection from frost when the temperature gets down under 40 degrees.

 I wrap mine in burlap the weekend after Thanksgiving every year and keep them wrapped till March 10th.
+So make sure you try this landscaping plants today.

 It’s so worth the effort.